5g-media/FaaS-VIM-Exercises/README.md

-# Get Started
+# Getting Started

-Point your web browser to 5G MEDIA SDK `http://<SDK IP>:8401` replacing SDK IP with the one received from the instructor.
+* Point your web browser to 5G MEDIA SDK `http://<SDK IP>:8401` replacing SDK IP with the one received from the instructor.

-Log in with developer/developer
+* Log in with developer/developer

-Select 'Lean OW Web CLI'.
+* Select 'Lean OW Web CLI'.
 A terminal will be opened.
 Run the below commands there

 ### Create package for the exercises